roydejong/BeatNet/Docs/Protocol.md

 ```
 While there are bytes left in the buffer:
- 1. Read the length prefix (VarInt)
+ 1. Read the length prefix (VarUInt)
  2. Slice out the next sub packet given the length

 Then, within each sub packet slice: